gwadej/houston-pm-topics-list/README.md

 General Active Topics List
 ==========================

+Note: This list is constantly evolving in content, purpose, and scope.
+All contributions and suggestions are welcome.

 Community maintained list of topics and speakers for Houston.pm meetings, but aimed to be generally useful for other Perl groups, gatherings, and workshops.

 If you add a topic that you would be willing to speak about or see another topic that you would be willing to speak about, please add your github username.